-Now because it’s essential that your knife is VERY sharp, it’s a good idea to have some protective gear.
-Keeping hold of all your fingers should be your first line of defence against the power of the blade.
+Now, because it’s essential that your knife is VERY sharp, it’s a good idea to have some protective gear.
+Keeping hold of all your fingers should be your first priority against the power of the blade.
 But I have also heard horror stories of gashed thighs from slip ups with sharp whittling tools.
 Who knew it could be such a risky pastime?!
 So if you’re worried about severing an artery in your leg then place something like a thick piece of leather or a wooden board on your lap.
 And to protect your fingers from losing their tips you might want to consider these options:

 Carving thumb guard

 It’s a good idea to wear a thumb guard when you are using the pull stroke to add detail to your project.